-Data Sources
+Data Sources and Reporting Systems

-The Technical College of the Lowcountry retrieves data reports from a several reporting systems sponsored by national, regional, state, and local agencies/organizations.
-In addition to Datatel, the College relies on the South Carolina Employment Security Commission, the National Student Clearinghouse, the South Carolina Department of Commerce, SCDASH, and the U.S. Census Bureau for data reports.
+The Technical College of the Lowcountry retrieves data reports from several reporting systems sponsored by national, regional, state, and local agencies/organizations.
+In addition to Datatel, the College relies on the South Carolina Department of Employment and Workforce, the National Student Clearinghouse, the South Carolina Department of Commerce, SC DASH, and the U.S. Census Bureau as data resources.